PeteJames21/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - You must use a map.
 - A new list must be created with each value equal to the value of the initial list, multipled by the index in the list
 - Print both the initial list and the new list

+## 102-concat.js
+Write a script that concats 2 files.
+- The first argument is the file path of the first source file
+- The second argument is the file path of the second source file
+- The third argument is the file path of the destination